-There is a town upriver that my friend Mychele wants to take over and turn into some sort of ecovillage.
-It’s largely a ghost town of boarded up businesses and a dwindling population, with a dollar store on the periphery to suck up any lingering commerce.
+There is a town upriver that my friend Mychele wants to take over and turn into an ecovillage.
+It’s pretty much a ghost town.
+Boarded up businesses and a dwindling population, no school, no bank or grocery store, a dollar store on the periphery to suck up any lingering commerce.

 We could all buy houses there, she says.
 They’re going for a song.

 We could have a farm and grow our own food.
 Have a wood shop.
 Turn the pole barn into a community dance hall.